munificent/game-programming-patterns/book/event-queue.markdown

 ### A ring buffer

 There are a bunch of ways to implement queues, but my favorite is called a *ring buffer*.
-It preserves everything that's great about arrays, but lets us incrementally remove items from the front of the queue.
+It preserves everything that's great about arrays, but it lets us incrementally remove items from the front of the queue.

 Now, I know what you're thinking.
 If we remove items from the beginning of the array, don't we have to shift all of the remaining items over?
 Isn't that slow?

-This is why they made us learn linked lists: you can remove nodes from them without having to shift things around.
+This is why they made us learn linked lists -- you can remove nodes from them without having to shift things around.
 Well, it turns out you can implement a queue without any shifting in an array too.
-I'll walk you through it, but first let's get precise on some terms.
+I'll walk you through it, but first let's get precise on some terms:

  *  The **head** of the queue is where requests are *read* from.
 The head is the oldest pending request.

  *  The **tail** is the other end.
 It's the slot in the array where the next enqueued request will be *written*.
 Note that it's just *past* the end of the queue.
-You can think of it as a half-open range if that helps.
+You can think of it as a half-open range, if that helps.

 Since `playSound()` appends new requests at the end of the array, the head starts at element zero and the tail grows to the right.